SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 It is possible that not everything will run smoothly from the first try.
 These exercises above go **beyond the material learned** and their purpose is to strengthen your interest and make you search the web and to **look for solutions** to the emerging problems.

-If you are having problems with the tasks above, feel free to ask questions in the **SoftUni forum**: https://softuni.bg/forum.
+If you are having problems with the tasks above, feel free to ask questions in the **SoftUni's Reddit Community**: [https://www.reddit.com/r/softuni/](https://www.reddit.com/r/softuni/).